giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 kubectl tree clusters.cluster.x-k8s.io -n org-testing name-of-workload-cluster
 ```

-Note how our example commands use the fully qualified Custom Resource Definition (CRD) name `clusters.cluster.x-k8s.io`.
-The shorthands `cluster` or `clusters` also work as long as there are no [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) with a conflicting name installed.
+__Warning__: Note how our example commands use the fully qualified Custom Resource Definition (CRD) name `clusters.cluster.x-k8s.io`.
+The shorthands `cluster` or `clusters` also work, but within the management cluster there are other cluster custom resources like `clusters.rds.aws.upbound.io` that could cause confusion.
+This is the fact that Kubernetes does not restrict CRDs to share the same shortname.

 ## Step 3: Log in to the workload cluster